-There are three main credit reference agencies in the UK: Equifax, Experian and Callcredit.
-They all collect date about you and your credit history.
+There are three main credit reference agencies in the UK: Equifax, Experian and TransUnion (previously known as Callcredit).
+They all collect data about you and your credit history.
 This data is kept in what is commonly known as your Credit File.

 The credit references agencies are commercial companies.
 You can pay a monthly fee to subscribe to the credit services they provide.
 However this is not necessary if you just want a copy of your file.